TLP-COI/tlp-coi-docs/README.md

 # Technical Language Processing Community of Interest

-Governance, contribution guidance, and project-planning documentation for the TLP-CoI
+Governance, contribution guidance, and project-planning documentation for the TLP Community of Interest.

 For an extended list, see [`awesome-tlp`] `TODO`